-Tips:
+2022 Tips:

 - Notes from Osprey Wilds are in italics remember to delete after completing each section. - Update or remove the footer so it is relevant to your school. - Remember that Osprey Wilds is not the only audience for this report.
-Present information without excessive jargon and "spell out" acronyms the first time they are used. - Directly report your school's performance on contractual goals and provide academic performance data beyond state testing data - tell the complete story. - Share specific successes and challenges of your past year.
-Remember this is a specific report on the last year; not a general report on the school's status. - Use graphs and charts along with narrative to share information provide context. - Focus on performance from the immediate past school year.
-Include additional years' data to illuminate relevant trends. - Include key information in the narrative.
+Present information without excessive jargon and define acronyms the first time they are used. - Directly report your school's performance on contractual goals and provide academic performance data beyond state testing data - tell the complete story.
+You may also wish to include how the data was impacted by the pandemic and other changes you have observed, and how that is impacting the work going into next school year. - Share specific successes and challenges of your past year.
+Remember this is a specific report on the last year; not a general report on the school's status.
+Take out anything that is not relevant! - Use graphs and charts along with narrative to share information provide context.

+- Focus on performance from the immediate past school year.
+Include additional years' data to illuminate relevant trends but remove anything that is not pertinent. - Include key information in the narrative.
 Avoid appendices.
 If used, they should supplement the main story, not tell the main story. - Use photos and other visuals to enhance your report. - Suggested length: 30-60 pages (not too long, but not too short). - Do NOT provide personal performance evaluation information on individual staff members or students. - Ask someone who didn't write the report to edit it for clarity, brevity, and repetition. - Re-read what you copy and paste from year to year.
 Is it still relevant?
 Does it make sense in the current context of your school?
 If not, revise appropriately.